muratk3n/thirdwave/en/README.md

 ---

 I didnt mean Biden admin does not want to help in that unity post.
 Just saying the word reminds me some stuff and here they are.
+Im some f-ing guy on the Internet, under no obligation to follow "the cycle".
+Dont read this shit.

 ---